zwt-sdk/zwt/README.md

 ## Example: Chat

-As anothert example of cross-platform app with UI based ZWT you can see [RPNCalculator](https://github.com/zwt-sdk/zwt-calculator).
-It is a very simple calculator with reverse polish notation (RPN).
+Another example of cross-platform app with UI based ZWT is the [Chat](https://github.com/zwt-sdk/zwt-chat), a simle SIP-based instant-messaging app.

-The same app is also avaliable as [Android Studio RPNCalculator project](https://github.com/zwt-sdk/zwt-android-calculator).

 ## ZWT sources for Androind as Android Studio project